Making a Case for the “Impossible”

 If you’ve followed the Q4LT theme, it is our general belief that there is a definitive relationship between melatonin production, dimethyltryptamine (DMT) synthesis, and respiratory alkalosis.
 With the entire focus of the breatharian lifestyle appearing to be predicated on optimizing melatonin levels while inducing various levels of periodic alkalosis from breathing techniques, we do believe that DMT could very well be a factor in the potentiality for this lifestyle to perpetuate itself in reality.
 When studying all phenomena especially as it pertains to the human experience, it is rather clear that accessing different regions of the brain might lead to accessing innate abilities that have yet to be explained and/or documented thoroughly.

 Yes, it’s clear that this topic is extremely controversial especially as it pertains to millions of starving humans around the world.
 The general argument is that if “breatharianism” is a true, innate potentiality for the human, why do people still starve to death?
-It’s a very important question to ask and I would theorize, simply from a narrow viewpoint that the external and internal environments of “breatharians” vs those suffering from malnutrition/starvation are likely very different based on EEG measurements, melatonin levels, stress markers, and breathing patterns leading to a vast difference in hormone secretion and gene expression using basic Epigenetic principles.
+It’s a very important question to ask and I would theorize, simply from a narrow viewpoint that the external and internal environments of “breatharians” versus those suffering from malnutrition/starvation are likely very different based on EEG measurements, melatonin levels, stress markers, and breathing patterns leading to a vast difference in hormone secretion and gene expression using basic epigenetic principles.

 Just a theory to ponder I suppose…